 Machine learning uses data analysis that automates analytical model building.
 The basic premise is that systems can learn from data, identify patterns and make decisions with minimal human intervention.Naturally, with less human intervention, there would be more growth as there would be minimal dependency of human beings.
 All one does need is a few human beings who program it intelligently and efficiently to not just do it once but many times and also keep learning from each experience of the machine itself.
 This may sound like science fiction but the fact is, this is the new reality.

 Evolution of the new reality

-Due to new computing technologies, machine learning today is not like machine learning of the past.
+Due to new computing technologies, machine learning today differs from machine learning of the past.
 When it began, it was based pattern recognition and the theory that computers can learn without being programmed to perform specific tasks.
-Soon, researchers interested in artificial intelligence wanted to see if computers could learn from data.
-Here, the repetitive aspect of machine learning is important because as models are exposed to new data, they are able to independently adapt.
+After this, scientists interested in artificial intelligence wanted to see if computers could learn from data.
+This aspect of machine learning is important as when machines are exposed to new data, they are able to independently adapt.
 Machines learn from previous computations.
-By analysing this, they produce reliable, repeatable decisions and results.
+They after studying and analysing it, they produce reliable, repeatable decisions and results.
 This is not something that is new but in recent years, it has gained fresh momentum.